Diagnosing Hip Pain

 Hip Replacement Surgery FAQs

-Can physical therapy prepare me for hip replacement surgery?
+Should I have physical therapy prior to hip replacement surgery?

 There are two purposes to having some physical therapy prior to your hip replacement.
 First, you will record a baseline of information with your physical therapist.
 This will include measurements of your current pain levels, functional abilities, and the movement and strength of each hip.